TheTrustedAdvisor/FabricAdoptionFramework/docs/methodologies/1-strategy/prepare-your-organization.md

 - Run an operating model workshop to benchmark your current state.
 - Identify gaps that must be addressed to enable Fabric successfully.
 - Inform and involve stakeholders in readiness assessments and mitigation planning.
+- Conduct readiness surveys across departments to assess preparedness.
+- Create a maturity heatmap to visualize strengths and weaknesses across organizational units.

 ## Shift from project to product mindset